 The Broken Group Islands are a part of the Pacific Rim National Park.
 Located off the west coast of Vancouver Island, it is made up of a rich tapestry of small isles, sand and shell beaches and lush temperate rain forest.
 Marine and land mammals to watch for include Orcas, Humpbacks and Grey Whales, sea otters, sea lions, wolves, deer, eagles and pelicans.

 We will meet the evening prior to our trip in Port Alberni to discuss final trip information.
 On the first morning of our trip we will take the Lady Rose Ferry into the Broken Group Islands.
 This journey will get us acquainted with the area, as well as offer up great scenery and the possibility of whale watching.

 With such a rich cultural and ecological history, there is always something to look out for or ponder on our paddle.
 A fairly sheltered group of islands, this multi-day trip is great for all experience levels.

-We are excited to celebrate the LGBTQ2S community pre Vancouver Pride!
+We are excited to celebrate the LGBTQ2S community during Pride!
 We will be running two multi-day trips to bring the community together in an outdoor setting.
 Please join us for one of our journeys to connect in nature with great people.
 Read our contribution to News 1130: Pride Outside article.

 We are also working towards a Wellness Journey this Summer.
 This journey will include a facilitator who will share in their yoga and meditation practices in our morning and evening hours.
 The journey will have highlights and conversations to soak in nature as therapy and ways to take what we absorb out here back into our daily lives.
 If this interests you, please inquire via email!